pgleeson/testerweb/_pages/home.md

 <div class="col-sm-12">
 <h2>Funding</h2>
 <p>
-The symposium has been made possible by generous support of
+The workshop has been made possible by generous support of
-<a href="http://www.sainsburywellcome.org">the Sainsbury Wellcome Centre</a> and sponsorship from <a href="https://www.cambridgeneurotech.com/">Cambridge NeuroTech</a>, <a href="https://www.datajoint.com/">DataJoint</a>, and <a href="https://neurogears.org/">NeuroGEARS</a>.
+<a href="http://www.sainsburywellcome.org">the Sainsbury Wellcome Centre</a>.
 </p>
 </div>